MohamedEmadeddin4/Crash3DX_Mobile/README.md

 Crash3DX is an exciting 3D arcade game developed in Unity.
 Experience thrilling gameplay as you navigate through a dynamic world filled with obstacles and challenges.
 With stunning visuals and addictive gameplay mechanics, Crash3DX offers hours of entertainment for players of all ages.

 Features:
-Intuitive controls for seamless gameplay experience.
+-Intuitive controls for seamless gameplay experience.
-Dynamic 3D environments with visually stunning graphics.
+-Dynamic 3D environments with visually stunning graphics.
-Challenging obstacles and hazards to overcome.
+-Challenging obstacles and hazards to overcome.
-Leaderboards to compete with friends and players worldwide.
+-Leaderboards to compete with friends and players worldwide.
-Optimized for performance on mobile devices.
+-Optimized for performance on mobile devices.

 ## Getting Started